abarbanell/mysnb/_posts/2017-02-14-notebook-update.md

 ```

 This got the notebook to run and I have let this updated version in my
-repo in the mysnb folder.
+repo in the mysnb folder - for fun I have changed the filter keywords a i
+little.

+I hope this was helpful, you may also like the articles on my
+[main blog](http://blog.abarbanell.de/) or, for less technical
+fun, how about some [videos](https://goo.gl/qT7GBy)?

+You are always welcome to comment below.